 Wednesday, August 11, 6:30pm-8pm

 The next scheduled SFNA general meeting is August 11.
-If the pandemic trend keeps going down and vaccination keeps going up, we plan to meet in person at the Sherwood Forest ARP Church on the corner of Wilmot and Beltline.
+We plan to meet in person at the Sherwood Forest ARP Church on the corner of Wilmot and Beltline.

 UofSC Belser Arboretum Open House